expo/expo/docs/pages/tutorial/image-picker.md

 }
 ```

-## Step 3: Use the selected image
+## Step 4: Use the selected image

 The `result` object provides the local `uri` of the selected image.
 Let's take this value from the image picker and use it to show the selected image in the app.

 Modify the **App.js** file in the following steps:

-- Declare a state variable called `selectedImage` using the [`useState`](https://reactjs.org/docs/hooks-state.html) hook from React.
+- Declare a state variable called `selectedImage` using the <LinkBase href="https://reactjs.org/docs/hooks-state.html" openInNewTab>`useState`</LinkBase> hook from React.
 We’ll use this state variable to hold the URI of the selected image.
 - Update the `pickImageAsync()` function to save the image URI in the `selectedImage` state variable.
 - Then, pass the `selectedImage` as a prop to the `ImageViewer` component.